autogluon/autogluon/docs/tutorials/text_prediction/beginner.md

 Unlike `TabularPredictor` which trains/ensembles many different kinds of models, `TextPredictor` fits only Transformer neural network models.
 These are fit to your data via transfer learning from pretrained NLP models like: [BERT](https://arxiv.org/pdf/1810.04805.pdf), [ALBERT](https://arxiv.org/pdf/1909.11942.pdf), and [ELECTRA](https://openreview.net/pdf?id=r1xMH1BtvB).
-`TextPredictor` also enables training on multi-modal data tables that contain text, numeric and categorical columns, and the neural network hyperparameter can be automatically tuned with Hyperparameter Optimization (HPO), which will be introduced in the other tutorials.
+`TextPredictor` also enables training on multi-modal data tables that contain text, numeric and categorical columns.

-**Note:** `TextPredictor` depends on the [GluonNLP](https://gluon-nlp.mxnet.io/) package.
+**Note:** `TextPredictor` uses `pytorch` as the default backend.
-Due to an ongoing upgrade of GluonNLP, we are currently using a custom version of the package: [autogluon-contrib-nlp](https://github.com/sxjscience/autogluon-contrib-nlp.git).
-In a future release, AutoGluon will support the official GluonNLP 1.0, but the APIs demonstrated here will remain the same.